alainatividad/API-Weather_Dashboard/README.md

 ## Description

 This weather dashboard shows the current weather conditions and five-day forecast of the city entered in the search box.
+Weather details such as temperature, wind speed, humidity, and UV Index are shown.

 The application is done using HTML, CSS, and JavaScript powered by third-party API's such as Bootstrap, Moment.js, and OpenWeather One Call.